Probate Q&A Series If the original will is gone, how can the court figure out what it said and who the executor was supposed to be? nc

 • Prove the contents (including the executor clause): The clerk must be able to determine what the will said—who inherits and who was nominated as executor—using a copy, reliable testimony, or other competent evidence.

-• Explain the missing original and overcome revocation concerns: Evidence must show the will is missing because it was lost, destroyed, or withheld, and not because the decedent revoked it.
+• Explain the missing original and overcome revocation concerns: In the usual lost-will case, evidence must show the will is missing because it was lost, destroyed, or withheld, and not because the decedent revoked it.

 What the Statutes Say